Frequently Asked Questions (FAQs)

 What are the construction work hours?

-Typical construction work hours are 7 a.m. to 7 p.m.
+Construction work hours are generally 7 a.m. to 7 p.m.
 Monday-Friday throughout the project.
-In certain areas, work may occur at night or over a weekend on an as-needed basis.
-The public will be notified in advance for any work that would occur during night and weekend work.
+In certain areas, work may occur at night or over the weekend as needed to maintain the construction schedule.
+The public will be notified in advance of any work that would occur during night and weekend work.

 What are the noise levels that Purple Line construction cannot exceed?